HCP says DoJ to sue client over billing practices

-(Reuters) - Healthcare real estate investment trust HCP Inc said the U.S. Department of Justice had filed a lawsuit against one of its clients over the company’s billing practices.
+April 21 (Reuters) - Healthcare real estate investment trust HCP Inc said the U.S. Department of Justice filed a lawsuit against one of its clients over the company’s billing practices.

 The lawsuit named HCP as one of the defendants, the company said in a regulatory filing on Tuesday.